lingliao/Transparency-in-CABCDTD/README.md

 ## Example output
-Example output are saved in folder example_output
+Example outputs are saved in folder example_output